 Cherry blossom festival for good relations

-Enmusubi (praying for a good relationship and a marriage) cherry blossom festival is held at Jishu jinja shrine where is located north of Kiyomizu-dera temple main hall.
-Jishu jinja shrine is popular as a god of a good relationship and a marriage, and Okuninushinomikoto is a god of Jishu jinja shrine.
-It has been believed that gods reside in cherry blossom trees, and the blooming of cherry blossoms is a blessing of the gods.
-Enmusubi cherry blossom festival is held to celebrate the beautiful full-bloom cherry blossoms and brings the good relations to visitors.
-Needless to say, flower viewing is a popular spring event in Japan, but it is said that Enmusubi cherry blossom festival is the first event to celebrate the flower viewing with cheery blossoms in Japan.
-Around 500 people visit Jishu jinja shrine cherry blossom festival every year.
-You can see also the traditional performances like a Haiku or music, please enjoy a traditional cherry blossoms festival at the historical shrine and receive the blessing from the gods who reside in cherry blossoms.
+Enmusubi (praying for a good relationship and a marriage) Cherry Blossom Festival (in Japanese, Enmusubi Kigan Sakura Matsuri) is held at Jishu Jinja Shrine, is located a short walk up the stairs from Kiyomizu-Temple main hall.
+Jishu Jinja Shrine is popular because it enshrines a god of good relationships.
+Okuninushi no Mikoto, and marriage.
+It has been believed that gods reside in cherry trees, and the blooming of cherry blossoms is a blessing of the gods.
+Enmusubi Cherry Blossom Festival is held to celebrate the beautiful full-bloom cherry blossoms and to bring good relations to those who visit the shrine.
+Needless to say, flower viewing is a popular spring event in Japan, but it is said that the Enmusubi Cherry Blossom Festival was the first one of its kind in Japan.
+You can also enjoy traditional performances like haiku-poem readings and music, so please enjoy a traditional cherry blossoms festival at the historical shrine of Jishu Jinja and receive the blessing from the gods who reside in the cherry blossoms.

 Jishu cherry blossoms

-Jishu cherry blossoms are rare type, which is blooming at Jishu jinja shrine only.
-2 types of cherry blossoms are blooming at the same time and in the same trees.
-Jishu cherry blossom has another name of 'Mikuruma-gaeshi no sakura' (Literally cherry blossoms that make the imperial carriage come back).
-The origin of the name is that the emperor Saga ordered to return his carriage three times during his visit to the shrine, because he was deprived of his eyes to beautiful Jishu cherry blossoms.
+Jishu cherry blossoms are rare type of cherry blossoms, which bloom only at Jishu Jinja Shrine.
+Two types of cherry blossoms not only bloom at the same time but also on the same tree.
+Jishu cherry blossoms are also known as 'Mikuruma-gaeshi no sakura' (Literally: cherry blossoms that make the imperial carriage come back).
+The origin of the name is in a story about Emperor Saga, who liked the cherry blossoms so much that he ordered his carriage to turn back three times on his way back from the shrine.

 3.8 experience3.5 access4.0 photogenic4.0